“Most of us really aren’t horribly unique. There are 6 billion of us.

 She was only discovering her talent, and they got a bunch of songs together, and on their combined strengths as musicians, they struck a deal with 4AD.
 Their first release as a band is the EP Come on Pilgrim.
 You know, my Come on Pilgrim CD may be as yet kicking around here.

 I should clarify for you that I wasn’t listening to the Pixies as far back in time as 1988.
 It was well after the band split in 1993 that I got a little more interested in the music the Pixies had heretofore done together.
 The first Pixies EP is from the year 1987, followed by a 1988 LP, on which you will find Where is my Mind?.

-The cover art of the 1997 Pixies retrospective Death to the Pixies presents 1987 as the band’s first year of making music.
+The cover art of the 1997 Pixies retrospective Death to the Pixies presents 1987 as the band’s first year.
 Wikipedia says Where is my Mind? is the seventh track on the Pixies’ 1988 introduction Surfer Rosa.
 The tune was composed by frontman Black Francis while he went to the University of Massachusetts Amherst, recalling scuba in the Caribbean.

 I only took a little interest in what my brother was playing on his stereo, but I saw he had Last Splash by the Breeders, since it was on the radio a lot.
-Nowadays the Breeders’ Kim Deal has long quit the Pixies, opting not to rejoin, when the band synched up again, in the year 2004.
-That’s a good band, too.
+Until an unknown visitor left a comment about the Pixies on their 2004 reunion, I carried the mistaken belief that the Breeders’ Kim Deal had long quit the Pixies, opting not to rejoin when the band synched up again, in the year 2004.

 By the way, the word “stop” in the first line of this Pixies song has from time to time got me thinking of why listeners wouldn’t consider stopping the album during play.
 I think it is a metaphor (though a weird metaphor).
 By the way, Black Francis sings the word mind nine or ten times during the song.